fiverr/public_charts/charts/karpenter_nodes/README.md

 ## Configuration keys
-Note - Most of the values can be overridden per nodegroup
+Note - Most of the values can be overridden per nodegroup (If not specified, it will use the default (Global) values)

 |  Key Name                      | Description | Type | Optional? | Optional Per NodeGroup? |
 | ------------------------------ | ----------- | ---- | --------- | ----------------------- |